Neutrino Mass Induced $n$-$\overline{n}$ Oscillation: Models

-\textbf{Type II seesaw model (variant)}: This variant of the Type II seesaw scenario utilizes two color sextets, $S_{1} = (6,1,1/3) \in 45^*_S$ and $(6,1,-2/3) \in 15_S$, to mediate the $n$–$\overline{n}$ process.
-Since the color sextets do not mediate proton decay, the $n$--$\overline{n}$ oscillation time in this scenario can lie well within the observable range~\cite{Dorsner:2025epy}.
-The diagrams responsible for neutrino mass generation and the $n$–$\overline{n}$ oscillation process are shown in the upper and lower panels of Fig.~\ref{fig:fig02}, respectively.
+\textbf{Type II seesaw variant}: This interesting variant employs two color sextets, $S_1 = (6,1,1/3) \in 45^*_S$ and $(6,1,-2/3) \in 15_S$, to mediate $n$--$\overline{n}$ oscillation.
+Since these sextets do not induce proton decay, the oscillation time can be within the observable range~\cite{Dorsner:2025epy}.
+The neutrino mass and $n$--$\overline{n}$ diagrams appear in the upper and lower panels of Fig.~\ref{fig:fig02}, respectively.

-\textbf{Type III seesaw model}: In the implementation of the Type III seesaw, two copies of $24_F$ are required to generate viable neutrino masses and mixings, even though a single $24_F$ already contains two states capable of playing the role of right-handed neutrinos.
-As mentioned above, the $B-L$ symmetry is broken in this scenario by the Majorana mass term of $24_F$.
-The diagrams responsible for neutrino mass generation and $n$–$\overline{n}$ oscillation are shown in the upper and lower panels of Fig.~\ref{fig:fig01}, respectively.
+\textbf{Type III seesaw model}: One requires two copies of $24_F$ to generate viable neutrino mass parameters even though a single $24_F$ already contains two states acting as right-handed neutrinos.
+The $B-L$ symmetry is broken by the Majorana mass of $24_F$.
+The neutrino mass and $n$--$\overline{n}$ diagrams are shown in the upper and lower panels of Fig.~\ref{fig:fig01}, respectively.

-\textbf{Type III seesaw model (variant)}: An interesting alternative to the above scenario is to replace one of the $24_F$ fields with a $45_S$, yielding a version that also accommodates viable neutrino oscillation data.
-The advantage of this variant is that the mediators of the $n$--$\overline{n}$ oscillation process, $(6,1,1/3) \in 45^*_S$ and $(8,1,0) \in 24_F$, unlike $(3,1,-1/3)$, do not induce proton decay, and therefore can lead to an enhanced oscillation rate~\cite{Dorsner:2025epy}.
-In this version of the model, the scalar and fermionic mediators can also be $(\overline{3},3,1/3) \in 45^*_S$ and $(1,3,0) \in 24_F$, respectively.
-However, the relevant scalar contraction of $45_S$ with the SM fermions yields antisymmetric couplings in any basis.
-It, therefore, cannot generate the leading order contribution and is, hence, not listed in Table~\ref{tab:models}.
+\textbf{Type III seesaw variant}: One can replace one $24_F$ with $45_S$ to achieve consistency with neutrino oscillation data.
+The $n$--$\overline{n}$ mediators, $(6,1,1/3) \in 45^*_S$ and $(8,1,0) \in 24_F$, do not induce proton decay and can enhance the oscillation rate~\cite{Dorsner:2025epy}.
+Mediators of $n$--$\overline{n}$ oscillation can also be $(\overline{3},3,1/3) \in 45^*_S$ and $(1,3,0) \in 24_F$, but the relevant couplings of the scalar multiplet are antisymmetric in flavor space and cannot generate the leading-order contribution.
+We accordingly omit this particular scenario from Table~\ref{tab:models}.